fernandoaestrella/portfolio/index.md

 Aproximately the later half of the code located here: [Program.cs](https://github.com/fernandoaestrella/RoboCup-Agent-in-CSharp/blob/master/RoboCup%20Agent/RoboCup%20Agent/Program.cs)

 We did not create the graphical simulation shown below.
+It is used to visualize the behavior of the simulation.

 <img src="images/robocup.jpg?raw=true"/>